Residential and commercial electrical services when you need them and at the right price.

 Phantom power is when appliances and electronics continue to draw power even when they are turned off, but still plugged into a power outlet.
 According to BC Hydro, this adds up to about 10% of an average BC household’s annual electricity.
 This does not include appliances that need constant power such as the fridge, freezer, furnace or AC.
 In most households, this can add up to hundreds of dollars of wasted electricity over the course of a year.

-The following are some of the biggest consumers of phantom power:
+The biggest consumers of phantom power

 Devices with remote controls – TV, PVR, Blu-ray/DVD player & garage door opener

 External power supply for a router, printer or cable modem